datanav/docs/training/060_sesam_in_the_wild/Topics.rst

 	}

 This entity could be semantically defined as an object which is concerned with personal data.
 This definition is a very general one, as personal data can be many things.
 Meanwhile, for this specific entity, you could say that it is about the person Tordenskjold Skipskaptajnson whose age is 32 and who has been a Sesam Expert for 5 years.
-Previously, it seems he persued a career as a footballer, albeit he did not succeed in doing that given his current employment.
+Previously, it seems he pursued a career as a footballer, albeit he did not succeed in doing that given his current employment.
 This is a more detailed semantic definition of the above object.

 The above description of the entity is a semantic categorization, as we define its meaning based on our understanding of the words that make up the entity.
 Albeit, from a semantic point of view, in terms of what can immediately be told from looking at the current state of the data, it seems that one of the properties can only be somewhat vaguely understood.
 Namely the property ``salesforce-person:EmployeeStatus``. ``EmployeeStatus`` with the value ``0`` can mean many things.
 In such scenarios you might need to define sub-concepts that will allow you to increase the immediate semantic meaning.